-The five most common injuries—falls, struck-by incidents, equipment trauma, musculoskeletal disorders, and heat stress—are not just statistics.
-They’re real events that disrupt lives and operations.
+The most common injuries—struck-by incidents, equipment trauma, musculoskeletal disorders, and heat stress—are not just statistics.
+Each one disrupts lives and operations.
 But these aren’t unsolvable problems.
-When you combine solid safety protocols with cutting-edge technology like video intelligence, you can spot risks before they become incidents.
+When you combine solid safety protocols with advanced technology like video intelligence, you can identify unsafe conditions and behaviors.

-In this guide, we’ll break down the top 5 injuries that can occur in building material and garden equipment dealer facilities and, most importantly, how to prevent them.
+In this guide, we’ll break down the top injuries that can occur in building material and garden equipment dealer facilities and, most importantly, how to reduce their likelihood.
 You’ll see exactly where video intelligence makes a difference—empowering your team to work smarter, safer, and with confidence.

 OSHA penalties for safety lapses in this sector are steep, with some of the largest fines topping $100,000.
 On average, a violation costs $11,750, with a median penalty of $5,839.

-Proactive safety systems are not just about compliance—they’re about saving lives and protecting your business from avoidable loss.
-Every penalty can be prevented with the right mix of training, protocols, and real-time hazard detection.
+Forward-looking safety systems extend beyond compliance.
+They save lives and protect your business from avoidable loss.
+Many penalties are avoidable with the right mix of training, protocols, and hazard detection.

 Scenario: